HOW TO GET A FREE VESSEL SAFETY CHECK

 If you are looking to have a FREE Vessel Safety Check completed for your boat, you have come to the right place to learn how to schedule one of these.

 We have had our 31' sailboat inspected three or four times over the past thirteen boating seasons.
-The inspector comes on board and does a thorough safety check using a checklist for your boat type and length.
+The inspector comes on board and does a thorough vessel safety check (VSC) using a checklist for your boat type and length.
 They inspect things like running lights, the Personal Floatation Devices (PFD's), the number of fire extinguishers, flares, and other necessary equipment.
-If your boat passes all of the checks, they issue you a Vessel Safety Check decal that has the current year on it.
+If your boat passes all of the checks, they issue you a Vessel Safety Check decal with the current year on it.
 If they find any problems, they point them out to you and tell you what needs to be corrected.
 If your boat fails the inspection, they do not pass along this information to anyone, and the results are confidential.

 We were informed about the following issues on our vessel inspections over the years:

 - Our flares had expired.

 - Our PFD's were starting to show wear, and we should think about replacing them.

 - One of our navigation lights was not working.

 Once we were aware of these items, we immediately took care of the problems.

 Your local United States Coast Guard Auxiliary (USCGA) or the United States Power Squadrons chapter can do these FREE vessel inspections.